Author: Albert Green Jr.

 Her fighting had taken her close to two potentials, well, full slayers now, as of two minutes ago, both of which couldn't have been more than fifteen years old, fighting for their lives with swords, hatchets and stabbing weapons against the kind of vampire that 'modern' vampires feared.

 These abominations were the ancient demons, so-called primordial killing machines.
-True vampires they were, but of a species that hadn't walked the world of man since the time of the beginning.
+True vampires they were, but of a strain that hadn't walked the world of man since the time of the beginning.
 Unlike the types Faith usually fought, these possessed only rudimentary intelligence coupled with the instincts of alpha-class predators.
 They were fearless and stronger than the far majority of modern vampires that the Slayer and her 'family' were used to combating.
-They were relentless and nothing except complete destruction stopped them from attacking prey, something that every human present was more than willing to grace them the gift of death.
+They were relentless and nothing except complete destruction stopped them from attacking prey, something that every human present was more than willing to grace them with.
+Death was the gift of the slayer and they were all dispensing that gift to every vampire close enough to ask for it.
 The first two dozen of the closest creatures had made it up the sheer cliff, all of them almost delirious with the anticipated taste for fresh blood.
 The unrestrained lust for non-Turok-Han blood had driven them mad.
 Behind them, climbing the mile high cliff were tens of thousands more, each one starving for the taste of freedom and the orgy of slaughter and fresh blood that would follow.
-California would be overrun within days and then the rest of the country and then the world would follow, drowned in an orgy of blood.
+California would be overrun within weeks and then the rest of the country and then the world would follow, drowned in an orgy of blood.
 The First Evil would win as it became corporeal and then nothing would stop it.

 Sixteen potentials – no, they were all slayers now because of Willow, were fighting in a united fury that brought a smile to Buffy's inner Slayer.
 For the first time, the First of All Slayers felt her daughters united against a common enemy.
 They were young, all of them, just barely learning to function with their newly awakened powers.
 But they fought with a predatory ferocity that made the Ancient Mother proud.
 Knives, axes, swords and crossbows went against claws, fangs, and the insanity of mindless killers.

-Buffy turned threw the Scythe to Faith and dropped to the ground as blood flowed from her stomach where she'd been slashed.
+Buffy Summers turned and threw the Scythe to Faith and dropped to the ground as blood flowed from her stomach where she'd been slashed.
+She had slowed down becoming more a liability than asset.
+Here a weak slayer was a dead one as no mercy was given and none received against this relentless enemy.
 Time slowed as she took in the brutal fight happening all around her.
 The vampires were focusing on Faith now as she was considered the primary threat.
 Bethany or Beth, who couldn't have been any more than sixteen years of age, went down under no fewer than three of the vampire clamped onto both sides of her neck and shoulder, ripping her apart in the process.

 "How sad," whispered a too familiar voice.
 "You brought her here to save the world and the only thing she did was to die."